March 3, 2021

 The terms of a EULA will be one-way, only protecting the supplier and its proprietary software.
 End-users will need to agree to the terms of the EULA (usually by way of clicking accept/agree) before being able to download the software.
 The terms will often allow a software developer or publisher to restrict the use of the software, for example, by limiting the amount of copies that can be made or how many computers it can be installed on and prohibit reverse engineering and decompilation.

-To find out more about the reasons why you should be using a EULA, please read our previous blog: 4 Reasons Why You Need an End User License Agreement (EULA) (law365.co)
+To find out more about the reasons why you should be using a EULA, please read our previous blog: 4 Reasons Why You Need an End User License Agreement (EULA) (law365.co) and see our End User License Agreements page.

 What is a SaaS?